What is Advance Parole?

-If you are required to apply for advance parole before departing the United States and you fail to do so, your applicant for adjustment of statuswill automatically be considered abandoned.
+If you are required to apply for advance parole before departing the United States and you fail to do so, your adjustment of status application will automatically be considered abandoned.
 In such an instance, you would not be able to return to the U.S. and may have to undergo consular processing in order to finish the green card process.

 How Do I Apply for Advance Parole?